The story of Warmpixelpie dates back to the late 1800s and begins with an apple farmer named William Percival Pyle.

 William had a deep passion for photography.
 He enjoyed capturing the beauty of his orchard in different seasons and took pride in preserving those moments by capturing images on metal plates, known as Tintypes.

-One fateful winter night, while engrossed in his work, the stove accidentally ignited a small fire in the barn.
-William, in a frantic attempt to save his studio and his photographic equipment, got trapped inside as the fire spread rapidly.
+However, while engrossed in his work one fateful winter night, the stove accidentally ignited a small fire in the barn.
+In a frantic attempt to save his studio and photographic equipment, he got trapped inside, and the fire spread rapidly.
+In a desperate bid to escape the flames, he sought refuge in the freezer where he stored his prized apple pies.
+Tragically, the fire engulfed the entire barn, and the inferno claimed William’s life.

 William P. Pyle